whatthedev-eth/two-source-interference/README.md

 A.k.a.
 "Makin' Waves in Cairo!"

-We simulate the interference pattern produced by two wave sources with identical frequencies.
+The interference pattern produced by two wave sources with identical frequencies is simulated.
 A "top-view" 2-D intensity map is created to show the wave interference pattern inside a square grid.

 ## User Inputs